My early life

 Every failed experiment is one step forward to success.

 You will fail at some point in your life.
 Accept it.

 You will lose.

 You will embarrass yourself, and you will suck at something.

 Embrace it because it is inevitable.

 Don’t quit.
 Do not fall back.
 Fall forward.

-As I start in 2020, I am falling forward to a new beginning.
+As I embrace reaching almost half a century old, I am falling forward to a new beginning.